* before the Internet

 In elementary school did you receive monthly Scholastic paperbacks catalog/order form?
 This was my source of The Guinness Book of World Records, an annual “lock” order.
 This pamphlet-catalog also offered “Dynamite” and “Bananas” magazines – each of which were starter Tiger Beat titles.
 Because of these purchases also, you’d get added to mailing lists for more catalogs.
 It was a glorious time, the catalogs era…

 The letter – Much to say on this topic.
 Despite having co-written a book on the subject (more below), I’m no longer a frequent letter writer.
-My mother remains an inveterate letter writer, which is fantastic, and to this day it’s always nice to get that card-sized envelope from Evansville.
+My mother remains an inveterate correspondent — still buying stationery, still mailing card-sized envelopes from Evansville, still whip-smart on her Samsung.
+An 88-year-old Instagram and smartphone ace.

-In the digital realm, I maintain, nothing will ever beat a well-written letter.
-The power of the handwritten analog letter to stand out should never be dismissed or underestimated.
-I still have numerous original letters from my HS language exchange trip to Germany, from various summer-camp, school-age and college friends, distant, and now-departed relatives.
+In the digital realm, nothing rivals a well-written letter.
+(And nothing beats receiving a handwritten card.
+It’s old-fashioned, but more powerful than an email.)
+I still hold numerous original letters from my high school language exchange trip to Germany, from summer-camp and college friends, from distant and now-departed relatives.

 The book – I later helped my brother on his second book on the topic, a compendium of prank letters to corporations (and actual responses) entitled “Drop Us A Line…Sucker.”
 The book was a hit (defined then as, it went into a second printing, thus was “sold out” of the first print run), and with my publicity background I did a lot of the PR legwork to set up coverage and interviews.
 That project was a ton of fun.
 Not sure you could do it the same way, again, in the age of the email.
 Hmm…

-Perhaps this entry is “reference books” that you’d definitely keep current on… The World Almanac, Rolling Stone Album Guides (and others), Blockbuster Guide to Movie and Video Reviews (this was a bit later, maybe college and afterward).
-The Farmer’s Almanac was big for a few years (especially during the Midwestern blizzards of ’78).
+The broader category here might be reference books you’d track religiously: The World Almanac, Rolling Stone Album Guides, the Blockbuster Guide to Movie and Video Reviews.
+The Farmer’s Almanac was big for a few years, especially during the Midwestern blizzards of ’78.

 Columnists — One of the joys of regional news dailies, and multi-newspaper markets such as NY or Chicago, was the ability of a reader to “discover” a columnist who is new to you.
 When I moved up from small-market (still 2-paper!)
 Evansville to Bloomington, suddenly it was easy to lay hands on [mostly sports] columnists in Chicago, Indy and Louisville.
 And guys like Dave Barry.
 IU’s journalism program revered the Louisville Courier-Journal, and had us pore over its reporting, so it was with great interest that I followed Kentucky basketball’s early 80s scandals through those writers’ having to take down something that they all probably loved.

-Book and CD Store Browsing (late 80s/early 90s) — On any given mild evening in near north Chicago, I would complete a circuit of store browsing that included gleaming new Barnes & Noble and Tower Records locations as well as about a half-dozen used CD and bookstores – eclectic and each wonderfully specialized – dotting the Diversey-Clark-Broadway area.
-I began these outings solo in 1988 and then later, much of Christi’s and my early dates (1990-91) and post-marriage summer evenings (1992-95) were spent happily on these after-dinner browse fests.
-A key point regarding Barnes & Noble: For the first time anywhere, shopkeepers ENCOURAGED in-store reading rather than chasing you out for excessive browsing.
+Book and CD Store Browsing (late 80s/early 90s) — On any given mild evening in near north Chicago, I’d complete a circuit of browsing that included the gleaming new Barnes & Noble and Tower Records, plus a half-dozen used CD and bookstores dotting Diversey-Clark-Broadway.
+I began these solo in 1988, then much of Christi’s and my early dates (1990-91) and post-marriage summer evenings (1992-95) were spent on after-dinner browse fests.
+A key point about Barnes & Noble: for the first time anywhere, shopkeepers encouraged in-store reading rather than chasing you out for excessive browsing.

-The Lloyd Dobler Factor: It struck me that an entire generation no longer sells, buys or processes anything: people under the age of 45 don’t own LPs, cassettes or CDs.
+The Lloyd Dobler Factor: It struck me that an entire generation no longer sells, buys or processes anything.
+People under 45 don’t own LPs, cassettes or CDs.
 No books, no DVDs, no videos.
-All of their “content” is digital.
-Instead of owning things, objects that they may have traveled somewhere to obtain, they have digits.
-They subscribe — rather than buy — so they’re really just holding those digits temporarily until they expire.
-Their subscription media is played on a phone, not an audio system, and the vast majority do not own an audio player larger than a deck of cards, speakers larger than the circumference of their own ear holes.
-(Bigger question about ephemeral ownership, aka the sharing economy: Uber, WeWork, Favor, AirBnB.
-What long-term impact will “rent everything, own nothing” have?)
+All their content runs digital.
+Instead of owning things — objects they may have traveled somewhere to obtain — they hold digits.
+They subscribe rather than buy, so they’re renting those digits temporarily until the subscription lapses.
+Their media plays on a phone, not an audio system, and the vast majority own no audio player larger than a deck of cards, no speakers larger than their own ear holes.

 ALSO RECEIVING VOTES: